adv100500/FlashLoanCommodityTradeFinance/README.md

 **Atomicity:** an atomic transaction is an indivisible and irreducible series of database operations such that either all occurs, or nothing occurs.

-**Tokenized goods:** tokenized goods meaning tokenized document of title (ex.
-Bill of lading), represented by an ERC20 token in this case.
+**Tokenized goods:** tokenized goods meaning tokenized document of title (ex. bill of lading), represented by an ERC20 token in this case.